 - Energy saving deactivation (change from energySaving state to notEnergySaving state)

 When a cell is in energy saving state it may need candidate cells to pick up the load.
 However a cell in energySaving state should not cause coverage holes or create undue load on the surrounding cells.
 All traffic on that cell is expected to be drained to other overlaid/umbrella candidate cells before the cell moves to energySaving state.

+Similarly, when a network element or network function is in energy saving state it may need candidate network elements or network functions to pick up the load.
+For example, during off-peak periods, one or more edge UPFs in energySaving state should not cause undue load on the central core UPFs.
+All remaining traffic is expected to be redirected from the edge UPFs to central core UPFs before the edge UPFs move into energySaving state.

 A cell in energySaving state is not considered as a cell outage or a fault condition.
 No alarms should be raised for any condition that is a consequence of a subject cell or network element or network function moving into energySaving state.